alessiobussolari/better_seeder/README.md

     - **`childs` (Optional):** A hash to define child record generation:
         - `count`: The number of child records to generate for each parent.
         - `attributes`: A hash mapping attribute names to an array of values.
 Each child record will receive a distinct value from the provided array.

+- **`preflight` (Optional)**
+  If defined, this method should return an array of records to be inserted before generating dynamic records.
+These preloaded records count toward the total defined by `count`.

 - **`unique_keys` (Optional)**
   Returns an array of column groups (each group is an array of symbols) that must be unique.
 For example: